openstack/mistral/doc/source/user/wf_lang_v2.rst

 '''''''''''''''

 Mistral has a number of engine commands that can be called within direct workflows.
-These commands are used to change the Workflow state.
+These commands are used to change the workflow state.

--  **succeed** - will end the current workflow with the state SUCCESS.
+-  **succeed** - will end the current workflow and set its state to SUCCESS.
--  **pause** - will end the current workflow with the state PAUSED.
+-  **pause** - will end the current workflow and set its state to PAUSED.
--  **fail** - will end the current workflow with the state ERROR.
+-  **fail** - will end the current workflow and set its state to ERROR.

 Each of the engine commands accepts a ``msg`` input.
-This is optional, but if provided will be stored in the state info on the workflow execution.
+This is optional, but if provided, it will be stored in the state info on the workflow execution.

 Workflows that have been ended with ``succeed`` or ``fail`` may not be resumed later, but workflows that have been ended with ``pause`` may be.